The Best $500 Home Office PC Build – June 2023

 • Operating System

-Windows 11 Home (USB)
+Windows 11 Home (USB) @Newegg

-Windows 11 take everything people loved about Windows 10, and then takes it to 11!
+Windows 11 built on everything people loved about Windows 10, and then took it to 11!
 It adds significant under-the-hood changes to make it faster and more secure, and of course, the interface is sleek too!
-This version ships on a convenient USB stick, allowing it to be easily installed by just plugging it in.
+Note that we’re linking to Newegg, because Amazon long ago stopped selling this physical USB version of Windows, which is the most convenient one to use.

 The Guru’s Tip